iterorganization/PCSSP/readme.md

 # Introduction to the Plasma Control System Simulation Platform (PCSSP)
 PCSSP provides standardized methods for the design and assessment of modules and models for plasma control.
 It essentially provides you with a systematic framework to develop, test, integrate, and deploy controller and tokamak models.
 PCSSP relies on a git submodule called SCDDS to implement the Simulink functionality regarding data dictionaries and referenced models.
 Both PCSSP and SCDDS are developed under a GPL license.
 You are invited to contribute to both projects that ultimately will be merged into one toolbox for control development and deployment on tokamaks.

+## Full documentation
+The full documentation of PCSSP is automatically deployed from its source code in this repository to readthedocs.
+You can find it [here](https://pcssp.readthedocs.io/en/latest/index.html)

 ## Directory structure:
 - configurations: Simulink configuration definitions for codegen and simulation